-4. Click Done to close the Default Settings dialog.
+Click the Done button to close the Default Settings dialog.

 You may want to review some of the other available defaults when setting up your template.
 For example, you can modify your Cabinet defaults, where you can set up your materials for Base, Wall and Full Height Cabinets so that any future cabinets placed in the plan will initially use these default settings.